Achuan-2/Splicing-Sites-Predicter/report/SVM.md

 ## BACKGROUND

-Among the various tools in computational genetic research, gene prediction remains one of the most prominent tasks, as recent competitions have further emphasised.
+Among the various tools in computational genetic research, gene prediction remains one of the most prominent tasks.
 Accurate gene prediction is of prime importance for the creation and improvement of annotations of recently sequenced genomes .
 In the light of new data related to natural variation, the importance of accurate computational gene finding gains increasing importance since it helps to understand the effects of polymorphisms on the gene products.

 In eukaryotic genes, splice sites mark the boundaries between exons and introns.
 The latter are excised from premature mRNAs in a post-processing step after transcription.
 Both the donor sites at the exon-intron junctions, and the acceptor sites at the intron-exon boundaries, have quite strong consensus sequences which can, however, vary significantly from one organism to another.
 The vast majority of all splice sites are so called canonical splice sites which are characterised by the presence of the dimers GT and AG for donor and acceptor sites, respectively.
 The occurrence of the dimer is not sufficient for the splice site.
 Indeed, it occurs very frequently at non splice site positions.